openservicemesh/osm-docs/content/docs/guides/traffic_management/ingress.md

 ## IngressBackend API

 OSM leverages its [IngressBackend API][1] to configure a backend service to accept ingress traffic from trusted sources.
 The specification enables configuring how specific backends must authorize ingress traffic depending on the protocol used, HTTP or HTTPS.
-When the backend protocol is `http`, the source specified must be a `Service` kind whose endpoints will be authorized to connect to the backend.
+When the backend protocol is `http`, the specified source kind must either be: 1. `Service` kind whose endpoints will be authorized to connect to the backend, or 2. `IPRange` kind that specifies the source IP CIDR range authorized to connect to the backend.
 When the backend protocol is `https`, the source specified must be an `AuthenticatedPrincipal` kind which defines the Subject Alternative Name (SAN) encoded in the client's certificate that the backend will authenticate.
-A source with the kind `Service` is optional for `https` backends.
+A source with the kind `Service` or `IPRange` is optional for `https` backends, and if specified implies that the client must match the source in addition to its `AuthenticatedPrincipal` value.
 For `https` backends, client certificate validation is performed by default and can be disabled by setting `skipClientCertValidation: true` in the `tls` field for the backend.
 The `port.number` field for a `backend` service in the `IngressBackend` configuration must correspond to the `targetPort` of a Kubernetes service.

 Note that when the `Kind` for a source in an `IngressBackend` configuration is set to `Service`, OSM controller will attempt to discover the endpoints of that service.
 For OSM to be able to discover the endpoints of a service, the namespace in which the service resides needs to be a monitored namespace.
 Enable the namespace to be monitored using: